 Duncan, his brother, published his column in The Press & Journal on Sunday.

 Duncan, a younger brother who played football in England, wrote that “it’s hard to believe” Dave (the older sibling) has passed away at 63.
 “My brother Dave was why I wanted to play professional football.”

 Dave Shearer, a former Gillingham striker, has died at the age of 63.

 Inverness-born Dave started his football career at Inverness Clachnacuddin.
 He was a prolific goal scorer and then joined top-flight Middlesbrough.
 The Highland League team received PS5,000 in January 1978.

 On April 4, 1980, he made his Teessiders debut, scoring two goals against Chelsea in a 2-0 win.
-This was his first goal in the club in 23 league games in 97.
+This was his first goal for the club in 23 league games in 1997.
 Shearer was on loan to Division Four Wigan Athletic in March 1980.
 He scored nine goals in 11 games while with the Latics.

 The striker was the club’s top scorer in 1982-3 with 13 cup and league goals.
 This was his final season before he left for Grimsby Town in 1983.
 He made only four appearances for the club and did not score.

 In August 1984, Keith Peacock signed him to Gillingham.
 He teamed up with Terry Cochrane from the ‘Boro and made his debut on September 1 as a substitute.
 Cochrane was replaced with five minutes left.
 However, he did not have enough match fitness, so his appearances were limited.